 M.M.
 Choral Music, USC Thornton School of Music

 A young composer, Di Noto has written several works for a variety of ensembles and events.
 In his writing, he is interested in the relationship between traditional and extended harmonies and compositional techniques, and the musical traditions of a wide variety of cultures.
 Di Noto’s most recent premiere, the Metamorphosis Suite for Strings, was met with acclaim and applause.
 A frequent collaborator with the Point Loma Nazarene University Chamber Orchestra, he was recently commissioned by a colleague to write the Violin Concerto in Bb Major for the annual concerto concert.
-His composition instructors include Neal Desby, Victor Labenske, and Frank Ticheli.
+Di Noto’s composition instructors and mentors include Neal Desby, Victor Labenske, and Frank Ticheli.

-As a conductor, Di Noto has had the pleasure of working with a wide variety of ensembles in both clinics and performances.
-A brief list of ensembles that Di Noto has collaborated with include: the CSU Fullerton University Singers, Point Loma Nazarene University Chamber Orchestra and Chorale, Solana Beach Presbyterian Church Chancel Choir, and the USC Thornton University Chorus.
-Di Noto currently serves as the Artistic Director of Pacific Harmonix, a professional choral ensemble based in Southern California that specializes in performance of standard, diverse, and new choral music.
+As a conductor, Di Noto has had the pleasure of working with a wide variety of ensembles in rehearsals, clinics and performances.
+A brief list of ensembles that he has collaborated with include: the CSU Fullerton University Singers, Point Loma Nazarene University Chamber Orchestra and Chorale, Solana Beach Presbyterian Church Chancel Choir, and the USC Thornton Chamber Singers and University Chorus.
+Di Noto currently serves as the Founder & Artistic Director of Pacific Harmonix, a professional choral ensemble based in Southern California that specializes in the performance of standard, diverse, and new choral music.
 His conducting instructors and mentors include, Grant Gershon, Cristian Grases, Daniel Jackson, Larry Livingston, Keith Pedersen, Jo-Michael Scheibe, Tram Sparks, Nick Strimple, and Philip Tyler.